bufbuild-ru/docs/docs/reference/protobuf-files-and-packages/index.md

 # Files and packages

+::: tip TL;DR
-::: tip Adhere to the following best practices to avoid issues in your generated code related to file collisions:
+Adhere to the following best practices to avoid issues in your generated code related to file collisions:

 1. Always declare a package in your Protobuf sources.Use at least 3 components in the package name: organization, purpose, version.
 2. Always organize your Protobuf files into a directory structure that mirrors the package name.
 3. Always import a file using the same path that was used to compile that file.

 A highly recommended practice is to [lint](../../lint/overview/) your schemas as part of CI verification.
 In fact, most of the above best practices are already enforced by the Buf CLI’s lint rules!
 :::

 In the Protobuf IDL, files have two important facets to their identity: